gabeweng/gabeweng.github.io/_posts/2020-03-04-illustrated-simclr.md

 ![Child Matching Animal Pairs](/images/contrastive-puzzle.gif){: .align-center}

 > "Such exercises were prepared for the child to be able to recognize an object and contrast that to other objects.
-Can we teach machines in a similar manner?"
+Can we similarly teach machines?"

 It turns out that we can through a technique called **Contrastive Learning**.
 It attempts to teach machines to distinguish between similar and dissimilar things.